Em 11/10/2017 no site The State of Security

 PhishMe senior threat analyst Chase Sims elaborates on this scenario:

 “So now the attacker hopes that you reuse the same password for your personal email account or, if the attacker is very lucky, for your work email account.
-In either case, they can now reset passwords for various other online services—banking, healthcare, social media—to pivot and carry their attack forward.
+In either case, they can now reset passwords for various other online services—banking, healthcare, social media—to pivot and carry their attack forward.“One reason this tactic could succeed: a lot of companies might not enforce two-factor authentication for their single-sign-on services, which means reused credentials might be a skeleton key for multiple corporate services.”

 This isn’t the first Netflix phishing scheme to surface on the web, and it certainly won’t be the last.
 With that in mind, users should make an effort to familiarize themselves with some of the most common social engineering ruses out there so that they can spot a potential attack.
 They should also exercise caution around suspicious links and email attachments, verify the legitimacy of a web domain before entering in any login or financial information, and enable multi-factor authentication on any and all accounts that allow it.